TRaven/Anbernic-RG35XX/README.md

 1. If you want to use one of the controllers as Player 1, launch the game, change the control mappings of the last controller (2nd in this example) in Quick Menu, and save them for game/directory/core (hold Menu for at least 1 second, then press X to open Quick Menu):
    1. Quick Menu -> Controls -> Port 2 Controls -> Mapped Port = 1
    1. Quick Menu -> Controls -> Manage Remap Files -> Update/Save Remap File for Game/Core

-### ROM Collections
-If you want to enable some rom categorization functionality (i.e. putting your ROMs in a "Beaten" category or separate them out by genres) then use the [Collections mod](https://www.rg35xx.com/en/apps/mods-for-garlicos/).

 ## Customizing the UI
 You can play around with some [Skins](https://www.rg35xx.com/en/customization/garlicos-themes/), [boot logos](https://www.rg35xx.com/en/customization/boot-logos/), [System Icons](https://www.rg35xx.com/en/customization/system-icons/), and [battery charging themes]([https://www.rg35xx.com/en/customization/share-your-battery-charging-theme/) to customize your look.